The HIGHER DIMENSIONAL SELF

 The past, present and future, everything that can happen will happen woven into this fabric, it's something within from which something else originates.

-The dimensions outside our universal memory is a dimension which is not accessible, however it does exist, we can only access the dimensions within our internal universal system.
+The dimensions outside the universe memory is a dimension which is not accessible, however it does exist, we can only access the dimensions within our internal universal system.

-Outside our known universe does not contain our real reality, it's where our real reality is programmed, our coded instructions for the automatic performance of what we call reality.
+Our real reality is programmed and stored within the fabric of space-time, our coded instructions for the automatic performance of what we call reality.